Jean-MarcHarvengt/MCUME/README.md

   - Full speed with sound
   - up to 256KB roms
   - some games are not working as uridium2
+- Amiga:
+  - Full speed with very preliminary sound
+  - up to 2MB chip RAM + 4MB expand fast RAM roms
+  - compatibility (no AGA, unexpected crash as in shadow of the beast)

 # Running